jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab10.md

 ## memory_bottleneck

-In a previous section, optimization concepts such as loop unrolling and pipelining were introduced as a means for exploring parallelism.
+In a previous section, optimization concepts such as loop unrolling and pipelining were introduced to explore parallelism.
 However, this was done without considering how array access patterns may prevent such optimizations when the arrays are mapped to memories instead of registers.
 Arrays mapped to memories can become the bottleneck in a design’s performance.
-Vitis HLS provides a number of optimizations, such as array reshaping and array partitioning, that can remove these memory bottlenecks.
-Whenever possible, these automatic memory optimizations should be used, minimizing the number of code modifications.
-However, there may be situations where explicitly coding the memory architecture is either required to meet performance or may allow designers to achieve an even better quality of results.
-In these cases, it is essential that array accesses are coded in such a way as to not limit performance.
-This means analyzing array access patterns and organizing the memories in a design so that the desired throughput and area can be achieved.
+Vitis HLS provides several optimizations, such as array reshaping and partitioning, that can remove these memory bottlenecks.
+These automatic memory optimizations should be used whenever possible, minimizing the number of code modifications.
+However, there may be situations where explicitly coding the memory architecture is required to meet performance or may allow designers to achieve an even better quality of results.
+In these cases, it is essential that array accesses are coded in such a way as not to limit performance.
+This means analyzing array access patterns and organizing the memories in a design to achieve the desired throughput and area.
 The following code example shows a case in which access to an array can limit performance in the final RTL design.
-In this example, there are three accesses to the array ```mem[N]``` to create a summed result.
+In this example, three accesses exist to the array ```mem[N]``` to create a summed result.

 **mem_bottleneck.h**
 ```c++